thesherifsamir/hackSherifmoney/README.md

 In these sections we will walk through the process of using the SDK to:

-1. Installing HermezCS
+1. Installing
-1. Importing HermezCS
+1. Importing
-1. Initializing HermezCS
+1. Initializing
 1. Checking if token exists in Hermez Network
 1. Creating a wallet
 1. Depositing Tokens from Ethereum into Hermez Network